 There is no shortage of excellent beaches in the area of Cala Sinzias.
 The main ones you need to see are the following ones:

-Cala Pira – a half-moon shaped bay with white sand and dunes covered by vegetation.
-It is a great place to relax, and the calm waters and the soft sand make it a perfect place for families with children.
+CALA PIRA – A half-moon shaped bay with white sand and dunes covered by vegetation.
+It is a great place to relax: the calm waters and the soft sand make it a perfect place for families with children.
 If you are in for some exploring, be sure to visit the Spanish Tower on the promontory watching over the bay.
-You can find out more about this beach here.
+Beware the beach can get very crowded in the peak summer months.

 How to get to Cala Sinzias